benmarwick/ctv-archaeology/README.md

 -   [testthat](http://cran.rstudio.com/web/packages/testthat/index.html) for developing tests of functions in packages
 -   [Rcpp](http://cran.rstudio.com/web/packages/Rcpp/index.html) enables the use of C++ code in R packages for high performance computing
 -   [RStudio](http://www.rstudio.com/) is an integrated development environment that simplfies developing R code with numerous built-in conveniences.
 -   [Emacs](http://www.gnu.org/software/emacs/) is a highly flexible text editor, which when used with the [Emacs Speaks Statistics](http://ess.r-project.org/) package, is a comprehensive R development environment.
+[Org-mode](http://orgmode.org/) provides a literate programming environment in Emacs similar to knitr in RStudio.
 -   [Style guide for writing R code](http://adv-r.had.co.nz/Style.html) by Hadley Wickham, and the package [formatR](http://cran.rstudio.com/web/packages/formatR/index.html) which is designed to reformat R code to improve readability

 **Datasets**